Josh Hutcherson: Personal life

 Hutcherson has cited actor Jake Gyllenhaal as an inspiration, admiring the way Gyllenhaal "has taken his career and the kind of jobs that he's taken".
 He has named actor, director, and producer Philip Seymour Hoffman as another of his inspirations.

-Hutcherson currently lives in Los Angeles, California.
+Hutcherson has been in a relationship with actress Claudia Traisac since 2013.
+As of 2024, Hutcherson splits his time between Los Angeles, California and Madrid, Spain.
 In May 2012, he purchased the 1861 ft2 $2.5 million former house of Heath Ledger in Laurel Canyon, Hollywood Hills, a small ranch built in 1951.
 He professes that fame has not changed him as a person, stating, "I love my job more than anything in the world and I could never imagine doing anything else.
 So this whole thing is a very small price to pay compared to someone who has to go to an office to work."

-A known ally to the LGBT (lesbian, gay, bisexual and transgender) community, Hutcherson advocates the gay–straight alliance campaign "Straight But Not Narrow".
+A known ally to the LGBT community, Hutcherson advocates the gay–straight alliance campaign "Straight But Not Narrow".
 Since its formation, he has been its most active supporter.
 His involvement with the LGBT community stems from his family ties; two of his uncles who were gay died of AIDS-related illnesses.
 In April 2012, he became the youngest recipient of the Vanguard Award from GLAAD, given for promoting equal rights for LGBT people.
 He was also awarded with Young Humanitarian Award at the 2015 unite4:humanity award ceremony.
 Regarding his own sexuality, he considers himself to be "mostly straight" and does not believe in being limited by labels.
-Hutcherson also worked alongside The Trevor Project and human-I-T in 2014 when he began his campaign "Power On", which serves to help young LGBT people from rural areas to form communities by donating old computers and cell phones to LGBT resource centers; he began the campaign by donating an old computer of his own.
+Hutcherson also worked alongside The Trevor Project and Human-I-T in 2014 when he began his campaign "Power On", which serves to help young LGBT people from rural areas to form communities by donating old computers and cell phones to LGBT resource centers; he began the campaign by donating an old computer of his own.
 Yearly in 2012–2014, he has hosted the "Josh Hutcherson Celebrity Basketball Game" in Los Angeles, which raises funds and awareness for the "Straight But Not Narrow" campaign.
 In November 2013, Hutcherson and Queen Latifah presented trophies together to four young community volunteers in a live ceremony at the fifth annual TeenNick HALO Awards at the Hollywood Palladium.

 Hutcherson endorsed and actively campaigned for Senator Bernie Sanders for President in the 2016 and 2020 U.S. presidential elections.